 Ever adapting to changes in a developing waterfront, SCI’s mission today is “to protect, preserve and enhance the maritime culture of Newport and Narragansett Bay by providing education, hospitality and a safe haven for those who work, live and play on or by the sea.”

-The building is open 365 days a year from 7am to 4pm and serves approximately 50,000 people annually.
+The building is open 7 days a week from 7am to 4pm (Sundays 7-12 Nov-Apr) and serves approximately 50,000 people annually.